 | BLKBlackrock | 72.2% | +1.33R | 18 |

 Everything here comes from rules we've tested on thousands of historical trades.
 Tap through the three steps to see each one on the chart.
+If entry, stop, target, or R is new to you, start with risk/reward and R-multiples.

 The trade starts the moment price pushes through the line — an order set there in advance gets the first realistic price.

-You'll sometimes see searches for a “bearish pennant reversal” — the case where the pennant breaks UP instead of down.
-There's no hidden pattern behind that name: it's simply a bear pennant that failed, and it happens often enough that the trade carries a pre-decided exit instead of a prediction.
+You'll sometimes see searches for a “bearish pennant reversal”—the case where the pennant breaks up instead of down.
+There's no hidden pattern behind that name: it is a bear pennant that failed, which is why the trade carries a pre-decided exit instead of a prediction.

 The honest way to judge a pattern is to watch completed examples — winners and losers.
 These are real, recent bear-pennant trades from our nightly test, each linked to that stock's live chart.